Undergraduate Student Loans

 To request that additional Direct Loan funds be offered, you must contact our office via the Ask Aid portal or 520-621-1858.

-A written request (fax: 520.621.9473) email: via the Ask Aid portal is required to reduce or cancel a Federal Direct Loan.
+A written request email: via the Ask Aid portal is required to reduce or cancel a Federal Direct Loan.
 If the funds have already disbursed to your Bursar billing account, you will be required to return the disbursed funds before the loan will be cancelled.
 Any account balance created as a result of the reduction or cancelation of a disbursed loan must be repaid immediately.

 Your consent is not required if the University of Arizona must cancel or reduce your loans to remain in compliance with Federal regulations.
 Regardless of the type of cancelation, any account balance created as a result of the reduction or cancelation of a disbursed loan must be repaid by the student immediately.